The Stjørdal River

 The Stjørdal River, like most rivers in the Central Norway region, is well known for its big salmon and every year a good number of 15-20 kilo salmon are caught.
 Early June is the right time for the challenging 40-pounders on the lower parts of the river – coming in fresh from the sea.
-There are normally good runs of medium size salmon and grilse during July and well into August.
+There are normally good runs of medium size salmon and grilse during July and well into August, and if the water level is right we usually have a good run of salmons in late August.
+The big ones can also be in a fighting mood in this time as they are preparing for the spawn.
 Over the last decade, good river management has provided a very good return of salmon and the river consistently features among the 10 - 12 best rivers in Norway.

 Hembre Gård, which holds 2,1 kilometres double bank fishing, is one of the best beats on the river.

 Eight to twelv guests are accommodated at Hembre itself.
 Some beats have a rota system is in place for fishing the different beats.
 The total annual catches of these beats is in the region of 200 salmon and the average weight is around 4-6 kilos.
 You also have a company card by the local SJFF when you fish Hembre.
 This opens for all the pools, about 15 km both bank fishing in both Stjørdal and Forra river.